Cybersecurity for Small Businesses

 This is not a statistic designed to generate fear.
 It is a documented pattern across thousands of verified incidents.
 The businesses that ultimately close were not unprepared because they did not care.
 They were unprepared because no one showed them what adequate protection looks like, or made it accessible at their scale.

-Data Recovery and Restoration $10,000 to $150,000+ Depends on backup state and the scope of encryption or data loss
+Data Recovery and Restoration Depends on backup state and the scope of encryption or data loss

-Regulatory Fines (HIPAA, CCPA, PCI) $100 to $50,000+ per violation Applicable based on industry and the type of data your business handles
+Regulatory Fines (HIPAA, CCPA, PCI) Applicable based on industry and the type of data your business handles

-Customer Churn and Reputation Damage Long-term revenue reduction Often the hardest loss to quantify or recover from over time
+Customer Churn and Reputation Damage Often the hardest loss to quantify or recover from over time

-Cyber Liability Insurance Gaps Varies widely Insufficient coverage can leave businesses personally liable for all damages
+Cyber Liability Insurance Gaps Insufficient coverage can leave businesses personally liable for all damages

 Threat Intelligence